theswamphere/theswamp/brasstacks.md

 For transportation between MSP and The Swamp, in addition to standard rental car or carpool options, [NWT Express Shuttle](https://nwtexpressshuttle.com/) is reliable at $85/person.
 Nearest Regional Airports: KHYR (20m), DLH (60m), EAU (95m)

+# Cost to host a retreat:
+While I'm fleshing out the rental process, budget:
+$15/person/day to cover food, lodging, and utilities for a summit gathering (I reserve the right to update these prices as I learn more.
+I am aiming for break-even.)

+# Cost to rent a rustic sabbatical cabin
+$200/month for a sabbatical cabin (food not included unless negotiated).

 # Cost to rent on-premise:
-While I'm fleshing out the rental process, budget:
-$15/person/day to cover food, lodging, and utilities for a summit gathering,
-or $200/month for a sabbatical cabin (food not included unless negotiated).
-I reserve the right to update these prices as I learn more.
-I am aiming for break-even.
+No current full-time vacancies in houses, inquire for future opportunities.

 # Location:
 - 2.5 hours from MSP airport;